Mission 27 · Stage 3

 3

-Print the running total, debounce, then loop() waits for the next visitor.
+Show the total, wait for the button to let go, then watch for the next visitor.

 Serial.print("Visitors today: ");